The first major highlight of the flat season is finally here.

-Racing returns with a vengeance this weekend as Newmarket serves up the prestigious 1000 Guineas and 2000 Guineas – two races every leading trainer desperately wants to win.
+Newmarket serves up the prestigious 1,000 Guineas and 2,000 Guineas this weekend – two races every leading trainer desperately wants to win.

 Rock of Gibraltar.
 Sea The Stars.
 Frankel.

 The 2,000 Guineas is often the first staging post for some of the most talented thoroughbreds in British racing history to lay down a marker before sealing their place amongst the all-time greats.